trzecieu/emscripten-docker/emscripten-slim.md

   * `python`: **2.7**
   * `nodejs`: **4.1.1_64bit** (from EMSDK)

-`debian:jessie` has been chosen as a base system due it's popularity.
+`debian:jessie` has been chosen as a base system due its popularity.
 Image has been optimized in order to have the lowest possible size.

 ## Tag schema